AnthonyMaddox/recipes-group-project-backend/README.md

 # **Coder Cook-Off API**

 ##### This is a JSON API with full CRUD functionality that allows users to access a database of recipes as well as search for a recipe by title or cook.
-This is a group project created by Anthony Maddox, Hema and Naira for the Software Engineering Immersive Program at General Assembly.
+This is a group project created by Anthony Maddox, Hema Omprakash and Naira Reyes for the Software Engineering Immersive Program at General Assembly.

 ## Features: